 We see that we take the same amount of taxes every year (10.27) except the first year because of the anomaly of I1.
 Globally, the trend seems to be the same as in libre money: all accounts seem to tend toward one another.
 Here is the chart when counting monetary units:

 As predicted, the accounts all converge towards the average.
 But note that this is the graph in absolute values now, whereas in libre money the quantity of money was growing exponentially.
 Now let’s have a look at the graph in relative values:

 Unsurprisingly, it does look the same, the only change being the scale.

 So the big surprise (or not!) here is that libre currency is equivalent to a certain form of tax redistribution.
-The pleasant surprise with tax redistribution is that we don’t need to “burden” ourselves with the relative reference frame, since the quantitative reference frame with tax redistribution is already behaving the same way than the libre currency.
+The pleasant surprise with tax redistribution is that we don’t need to “burden” ourselves with the relative reference frame since the quantitative reference frame with tax redistribution is already behaving the same way as the libre currency.

 Let’s proceed and collect taxes for our perfect redistribution system and put the RTM in the trash can! (humor – read on!)

 Let’s have a look at tax collecting systems and their efficiency in the history of mankind.

 If you dig just a little, you’ll find that tax evasion today is absolutely everywhere.
 It is said to leak more than 1,500 billion (yes, 1,500,000,000…) dollars every year in Europe alone.
 Besides, there is “illegal” tax evasion, but there is also “legal” tax avoidance which, thanks to the very lenient tax laws in many countries, allow the richest to avoid paying much taxes.
 The funniest part is that the French government is definitely not looking at big tax evaders, but looking instead at petty and insignificant tax evaders.
 They are really not seeing the elephant in the room!

 This is actually not new.
 Tax evasion has been around for a while, actually at least since late Antiquity (2 different links).